We all have them, plastic bags, old sweaters and such. Rather than pitch them, why not create a dog toy. Your dog is waiting.

 - Scoop it out into your molds and level off with your stirring stick.

-- Add your design; write in the cement, make a mosaic with the glass or plates bits.
+- Add your design; write in the cement, make a mosaic with the glass or plate bits.
 Be creative)

 Let dry 48 hours before removing the mold.
 Keep out of the sun when drying- the top will cure unevenly and can lead to breaking.
 Suppose planning on keeping outdoors in the winter paint on concrete sealer to keep it from cracking.